-I booted it (its basis is 64-bit Ubuntu), opened Disks, found the test suite by clicking the round icon at the upper-right corner, and it appears to have the same functionality as SeaTools.
+In the latter (its basis is 64-bit Ubuntu), open Disks, and find the hard drive test suite by clicking the round icon at the upper-right corner; it appears to have the same functionality as SeaTools, without the driver problems of the Seagate downloadables.

 will test your keyboard, and will also report scan codes for all keys.